15 Mysterious Disappearances That No One Can Explain

 Ambrose Bierce

-The stories of American author, Ambrose Bierce, were part of the inspiration behind the first season of HBO’s True Detective.
-Bierce himself is the subject of a real-life mystery that will likely never be solved.
-One day in 1913, when Bierce was in his 70s, he told his friends and family he was going to Mexico to join Pancho Villa’s revolution.
-After sending a few letters from Mexico, Bierce was never seen or heard from again.
-Some speculate he was killed in action, while others believe that he may have committed suicide.
-Here are more of the strangest unsolved mysteries of all time.
+American author Ambrose Bierce, whose writings partly inspired HBO’s True Detective, became the subject of his own mystery in 1913.
+At more than 70 years old, he told friends he was heading to Mexico to join Pancho Villa’s revolution.
+After a few letters from the frontlines, he was never seen or heard from again.
+Some believe he was killed in action, while others suspect suicide.
+Bierce’s fate remains one of the most baffling missing persons cases of the early 20th century and continues to be listed among the strangest unsolved mysteries of all time.

 vintage typewriter and books on the table with blank paper on wooden desk